rakkkkkesh/ecommercewebsite/README.md

 **Shopping Cart:**
 Add products to the shopping cart and proceed to checkout.

-**User Authentication:**
-Sign up and log in to manage orders and account information.

 **Responsive Design:**
 Optimized for various devices, ensuring a consistent experience on desktops, tablets, and mobile devices.